XuTeam/MgNet_Code/README.md

 # MgNet: A Unified Framework of Multigrid and Convolutional Neural Network
 This repository contains the PyTorch implementation of MgNet.

-As an example, the following command trains a MgNet with  on CIFAR-10:
+As an example, the following command trains a MgNet with  on CIFAR-100:

-`python ******************************(Jianqing, please add this.)`
+`python ******************************(Jianqing, please add this.)` `python mgnet_train.py --wise-B --dataset cifar100`

 ### Introduction